TogExe/wallpaper_thing/README.md

 ```conf
 source = ~/.config/hypr/wpe.conf
 ```
-then just use the sh program the normal way and use --n --apply to preview and setup the wallpaper.
+then just use the sh program the normal way and use `wpeselec.sh --n <number> --apply` to preview and setup the wallpaper.